 Our Testing Experience

-The 14-inch was the easiest to describe in one word: deeper.
+The 14-inch was the deepest-feeling model we tested.
 When I lay down, the top absorbed my shoulders more gradually, and I could feel the support layer “catch” my hips before they dropped too far.
-Jenna and Ethan both preferred this one for calm sleep because it muted the micro-movements that usually show up when one person changes sides.
+Jenna and Ethan preferred it for calm sleep because it muted the micro-movements that show up when one person changes sides.
 Marcus appreciated the cushioning but stayed cautious about the perimeter, saying it was comfortable near the edge but not the kind of edge he’d trust for sitting every morning.
 The trade-off was movement: it took a bit more effort to roll, especially if you sank in first.

 What we liked